valsamovich/java/README.md

 ###Class

 A class is a blueprint or prototype from which objects are created.
-Example: There may be thousands of other phones in existence, all of the same make and model.
-Each phone was built from the same set of blueprints and therefore contains the same components.
-In object-oriented terms, we say that your phone is an instance of the class of objects known as phones.
+In object-oriented terms, Any Sub-Object is an instance of the class of objects known as Main-Object.

 ###Inheritance

 Inheritance provides a powerful and natural mechanism for organizing and structuring your software.
 Object-oriented programming allows classes to inherit commonly used state and behavior from other classes.
-For example, Phone is the superclass of Touch Phone, Smart Phone, and TandemBike.
-In the Java programming language, each class is allowed to have one direct superclass, and each superclass has the potential for an unlimited number of subclasses:
+In the Java programming language, each class is allowed to have one direct superclass, and each superclass has the potential for an unlimited number of subclasses.

+###Interface

+An interface is a contract between a class and the outside world.
+When a class implements an interface, it promises to provide the behavior published by that interface.

+###Package

+A package is a namespace that organizes a set of related classes and interfaces.
+Placing your code into packages makes large software projects easier to manage.
+The Java platform provides an enormous class library (a set of packages) suitable for use in your own applications.
+This library is known as the "Application Programming Interface", or "API" for short.
+Java Platform API Specification - http://docs.oracle.com/javase/8/docs/api/index.html

 Java Basics
 -----------